Protocol Details

 National Institute of Allergy and Infectious Diseases |

 This study will collect white blood cells and plasma for research on how the immune system controls HIV infection.
-The immune system of a very small group of HIV-infected patients, called non-progressors, has been able to control HIV for long periods without antiretroviral therapy.
+The immune system of a very small group of people with HIV, called non-progressors, has been able to control HIV for long periods without antiretroviral therapy.
 Some immune system-related genes important for this control have been identified in these patients.
-This study will examine the contribution of HLA genes B*57+, B*27+ and A*01+ to HIV disease in progressors and long-term non-progressors.
-(HLA type is a genetic marker of the immune system.)

-Participants will undergo apheresis-a method for collecting larger quantities of certain blood components than can safely be collected through a simple blood draw-by one of the following two methods:
+Participants will undergo apheresis (a method for collecting larger quantities of certain blood components than can safely be collected through a simple blood draw) if venous access is adequate once yearly.
+Some may be asked to return every six months.

-- Automated pheresis - Blood is drawn through a needle placed in an arm vein and spun in a machine, separating the blood components.
-The white cells are extracted and the red cells, with or without plasma (liquid part of the blood), are re-infused into the donor through the same needle or a needle in the other arm.
+- Automated apheresis - Blood is drawn through a needle placed in an arm vein and spun in a machine, separating the blood components.
+The white cells are extracted and the red cells, with or without plasma (liquid part of the blood), are re-infused into the donor through a needle in the other arm.
 An anticoagulant (medication to prevent blood from clotting) is usually added to the blood while in the machine to prevent it from clotting during processing.

 Eligibility